‘Not all those who wander are lost.’ – J. R. R. Tolkien.

 THE LONELY PLANET GUIDE TO EXPERIMENTAL TRAVEL

 What do you do when it sometimes seems as though every corner of the world has been colonised by tourists?
-The answer is experimental tourism, where instead of travelling to radically different places, the idea is to visit other places and experience them in a radically different way.
+The answer is experimental tourism, where instead of travelling to exotic and distant places, the idea is to experience the world in a different way through altering one’s perceptions.

 In 1990, a French scriptwriter named Joel Henry founded the Laboratory of Experimental Tourism (Latourex), all members of which were given the honorary title of Secretary-General.
 Influenced by Dada and Surrealism, suggested experimental tourist practices include taking photos in the opposite direction from iconic landmarks, and travelling using vintage guidebooks.

-Online at http://www.atlasobscura.com, this website is a treasure trove of unusual, interesting, oddball or macabre destinations around the world.
+This website is a treasure trove of quirky, unusual, interesting, or macabre destinations around the world.